The Distribution of Metallicities in the Local Galactic Interstellar Medium: DISCUSSION

 From our least-squares linear fit that includes all 22 elements measured toward X~Per, we find $[{\rm M}/{\rm H}]_{\rm ISM}=+0.011\pm0.055$ and $F_*=1.045\pm0.050$ (Figure~\ref{fig:metal1}; Table~\ref{tab:metallicities}).
 Thus, the metallicity is indistinguishable from the average ISM metallicity, and the sight-line depletion factor is approximately equal to one, as would be expected for X~Per, which is a well-known translucent sight line.
 When the refractory elements are excluded from the fit, we find $[{\rm M}/{\rm H}]_{\rm ISM}=+0.155\pm0.068$ and $F_*=1.285\pm0.093$.
 Thus, this appears to be another case where the dominant interstellar cloud along the line of sight shows heavy depletions, but there are additional components where the gas-phase abundances of refractory elements are enhanced.
 (The slope parameters obtained from the two different linear fits for X~Per differ at only the $2\sigma$ level, however.)

 Regardless of which of our linear fits one considers to be the most appropriate, our result for the relative ISM metallicity toward X~Per is considerably larger than that obtained by \citet{dc21}.
 There are two main reasons for this discrepancy.
 First, as already mentioned, the volatile elements (C, N, and O) are excluded from the \citet{dc21} analysis.
-Second, the Zn~{\sc ii} column density reported by \citet{dc21} underestimates the true column density by $\sim$0.35 dex. \citet{dc21} report a value of $\log N({\rm Zn}~\textsc{ii})=13.13\pm0.04$, which they obtain by integrating the AOD profiles of the Zn~{\sc ii} $\lambda2026$ and $\lambda2062$ lines seen in medium-resolution STIS echelle spectra.\footnote{The value quoted here for $\log N({\rm Zn}~\textsc{ii})$ from \citet{dc21} includes an adjustment of +0.10 dex to account for the difference in the adopted $f$-values of the Zn~{\sc ii} lines between our investigation and theirs.} Our result of $\log N({\rm Zn}~\textsc{ii})=13.48\pm0.07$ is derived from high-resolution (E230H) STIS observations of the Zn~{\sc ii} $\lambda2062$ line (the weaker member of the Zn~{\sc ii} doublet) using a Voigt profile fitting technique.
+Second, the Zn~{\sc ii} column density reported by \citet{dc21} underestimates the true column density by $\sim$0.35 dex. \citet{dc21} report a value of $\log N({\rm Zn}~\textsc{ii})=13.13\pm0.04$, which they obtain by integrating the AOD profiles of the Zn~{\sc ii} $\lambda2026$ and $\lambda2062$ lines seen in medium-resolution STIS echelle spectra.\footnote{The value quoted here for $\log N({\rm Zn}~\textsc{ii})$ from \citet{dc21} includes an adjustment of +0.10 dex to account for the difference in the adopted $f$-values of the Zn~{\sc ii} lines between our investigation and theirs.
+However, as mentioned in Section~\ref{subsec:lit_data}, the difference in the $f$-values does not affect the outcome for $[{\rm M}/{\rm H}]_{\rm ISM}$.} Our result of $\log N({\rm Zn}~\textsc{ii})=13.48\pm0.07$ is derived from high-resolution (E230H) STIS observations of the Zn~{\sc ii} $\lambda2062$ line (the weaker member of the Zn~{\sc ii} doublet) using a Voigt profile fitting technique.
 In this fit, the component structure of the relatively strong Zn~{\sc ii} $\lambda2062$ line is constrained by the results for other dominant ions with more moderate strength transitions (for more details see A.~M.~Ritchey, in preparation).